BP is dedicated to maintaining our values

 BP Canada’s flagship community investment programme is A+ for Energy.
 BP’s A+ for Energy programme awards Alberta and Northwest Territories teachers grants up to $10,000 to help them bring energy education projects to life and teach students about energy and energy conservation in innovative and engaging ways.
-Since 2007, BP has awarded millions in grants and educational materials to Kindergarten to Grade 12 teachers for energy projects across all disciplines.
+Since 2007, BP has awarded millions of dollars in grants and educational materials to kindergarten to grade 12 teachers for energy projects across all disciplines.
 BP is extremely proud of the impact A+ for Energy has made and continues to make with Alberta and Northwest Territories schools.

 We are unable to fund all programmes and associations.
 Please review the list below of programmes and associations that we will not provide funding to:

 - Political or religious organizations

 - Disease-specific causes (e.g. diabetes)